code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-03-03-jsf-primefaces-datatable-example.md

 Let's dive right in…

+If you want to learn more about PrimeFaces for JSF - head on over to the [JSF PrimeFaces tutorials page]({{ site.url }}/jsf-primefaces-tutorials).
+{: .notice--primary}

 ## 1. What is PrimeFaces dataTable?

 PrimeFaces ships with a DataTable component that **displays data in tabular format**.